typesense/starlight-docsearch-typesense/docs/README.md

 ## License

-Licensed under the MIT License, Copyright © haydenhoang.
+Licensed under the MIT License, Copyright © Typesense.

 See [LICENSE](/LICENSE) for more information.